FR

 Red Griotte

-Maison & Maison allows you to design your own artistic mantel in Red Griotte marble.
-The "Comtesse de Mailly", Louis XV style model, is particularly spectacular in this type of marble.
-Our mantels are fully customized through your freedom in the choice of marble.
+Maison & Maison allows you to design your own artistic mantel out of Red Griotte marble.
+The "Comtesse de Mailly", Louis XV style model, looks particularly spectacular when made out of this type of marble.
+Our mantels are fully customized thanks to the customer having the choice of what marble to use.

-During the eighteenth and nineteenth centuries, Red Griotte marble was widely used for royal buildings.
-In the most important French palaces today you can admire mantels in this marble.
+During the eighteenth and nineteenth centuries, Red Griotte marble was extensively used for royal buildings.
+In the most important French palaces today you can admire mantels made out of this marble.
 The Red Griotte marble and bronze mantel in the cabinet of Louis XV in Versailles, is a very good example of this.
-There remain two similar mantels in the Palais de Fontainebleau, the first in the Council Chamber, the second in the Salon de l'Abdication.
-The latter is very much like a mantel in the Louvre garnished with gilded bronze.
+There remain two similar mantels in the Palais de Fontainebleau, the first in the Chamber Council, the second in the Salon de l'Abdication.
+The latter is very much like a mantel in the Louvre decorated with gilded bronze.

 This marble has a deep red color associated with nodules - fossils of goniatites shells filled with calcite - called "partridge eyes ".
-This marble was used for the production of numerous fireplaces, table tops and interior decoration elements.
+This marble was used to make numerous fireplaces, table tops and interior decoration elements.

-Today, the quarry is still open, operated by an Italian company.
+The quarry is still open today and is operated by an Italian company.